 Another vital area to test e-commerce applications would be its performance and security.
 Users are worried with the performance of application degrading as the size of cache increase and also skeptical about important credential information be vulnerable to hackers.
 So testing the load of the application with server side component by increasing the number of users is quintessential.
 Validating the application to encrypt username and password over the network would prevent any breach of important user information.

 Automation testing comes in handy while testing regression suite across all devices, browsers and OS combinations.
 It’s advised to include in your application testing strategy both manual and automation testing to keep the application intact.
 Manual checks are important and cannot be eliminated since there would be scenarios which would not be performed by emulators needing manual intervention.
 Automation is useful when scale and frequency of regression testing is very high and we cover basic functionality across different browsers/device combination.

-Retail is a real-time competitive market where new features, frequent releases and quality of the product need to be intact across multiple platforms.
-Having QA partner with appropriate plan for multi-device testing will help ensure consistency across devices/browsers.
+Retail is a real-time competitive market where new features, frequent releases, and quality of the product need to be intact across multiple platforms.
+Having a QA partner with an appropriate plan for multi-device testing will help ensure consistency across devices/browsers.
 This wouldn’t be possible without a QA partner with experience and expertise in various areas of testing.
 Having worked with multiple Fortune 500 companies Aspire has empowered their customers with greater automation capabilities for seamless scaling of their applications for the future in both Mobile and Web applications.